denten-books/plain-text/main.md

 > and no other without incurring ridicule? [@plato_plato_1955, 48d]

-The idea in both of these translations is that matter has some sort of essence, but often changes in appearance.
+The idea in both of these translations is that matter has some sort of essence, but often changes in phantasmic, fantastic, ghostly, imaginable, and even "virtual" appearance.
 Jowett understands that which is changeable as "form."
 Contrast the *Timaeus* passages from the one in *Cratylus*.
 Here Socrates is talking to Hermogenes about "name-giving," a discussion about the ways words signify things through convention.
 "What has the carpenter in view when he makes a shuttle?" asks Socrates.
 "Is it not something the nature of which is to weave?"
 Hermogenes agrees.
-"Well, then, if the shuttle breaks while he making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke? " Hermogenes agrees it's the form.
+"Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke? " Hermogenes agrees on the form.
 "Then we should very properly call that the real shuttle (*estin kerkis*)?"
 The exact appearance (I am going to use that word now) of the shuttle does not matter for Socrates.
-There are different types of shuttle weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
-Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* in the previous passage!
-Yet both were reasonably translated into the English "form."
-Unlike the changing appearance of water, the eternal form of the shuttle exists in the ideal world, with individual shuttles being somewhat corrupted (and even broken) instantiations of the essence.[^ln11-plato]
+There are different types of shuttles used to weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
+Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* as ephemeral instantioation in the previous passage!
+Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form", indicating a fundamental overloading of the concept.[^ln11-plato]

 [^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
 Sources consulted on the Plato's theory of forms include
 @rist_platos_1975, @woods_form_1993, @dixsaut_ousia_1991,
 @hegel_philosophy_1870.
+I would also like to thank Stathis Gourgouris for his generous comments on these passages.

 Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
 He writes, "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal---which is only a property of things---but as the in-and-for-itself existent, as the essence, as that which alone is true.
 We translate the Greek word *eidos* by 'genus' or 'species' (*Gattung* or *Art* in German) [...]
 When 'genus' or 'species' is seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external [superficial] form [hegel_philosophy_1870, 250]."
 I am attracted by the idea of the "formal Universal," which Hegel is quick to dismiss as not quite the essence of the ideal.
 The formal universal seems to function for Hegel as an indeterminate mediator between the ideal and the material worlds.
-I think what he means is that the form of the chair, for example, is still of this world and a property of the chair.
-But the ideal of the chair is not so much a property of the chair, but the universal idea of chairs, which determines all real-world members of the genus.
-The "formal ideal" contains a bit of both idea and physical property.
+I think what he means is that the form of a chair, for example, is still of this world and a property of the chair.
+But the ideal of the chair is not so much a property of the chair, but the universal idea of chairs in general, which although not a property of any given chair, determines all real-world members of the genus.
+Hegel's "formal ideal" contains a bit of both "idea" and "physical property."
 It mediates.
-When we think of *Hamlet*, the form of the play belongs neither to the material substance of the text (pixel or paper) nor to the ideational content of the work.
-The form is something in-between the two
-worlds: it is in the shape of the letters and in the sounds of the words.
-The form is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example or the way lines break on the page.
+When we think of Shakespeare's *Hamlet*, for example, whatever is meant by "the form" of the play belongs neither to its material substance (pixel or paper) nor to the ideational content of the work.
+The form is something in-between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
+The form in that sense is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example or the way lines break on the page.
+Some matters of form matter to us as readers (line breaks), and others do not (font kerning).

-Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: material, form, and content.
+Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content.
 The history of Western aesthetics can be so reformulated as an attempt to pull the work of art through one or several of these layers of analysis, as when Sontag entreats her reader to pay more attention to form.
 But the very words "work," "form," and "text"